exaloop/codon/docs/README.md

 single thread.
 Codon supports native multithreading which can lead to speedups many times higher still.

-# What isn\'t Codon?
+# What isn't Codon?

-While Codon supports nearly all of Python\'s syntax, it is not a drop-in replacement, and large codebases might require modifications to be run through the Codon compiler.
-For example, some of Python\'s modules are not yet implemented within Codon, and a few of Python\'s dynamic features are disallowed.
+While Codon supports nearly all of Python's syntax, it is not a drop-in replacement, and large codebases might require modifications to be run through the Codon compiler.
+For example, some of Python's modules are not yet implemented within Codon, and a few of Python's dynamic features are disallowed.
 The Codon compiler produces detailed error messages to help identify and resolve any incompatibilities.